polterguy/phosphorusfive/plugins/extras/p5.imaging/README.md

 ![alt tag](screenshots/flip-rotate.jpg)

 The above tranformation will not resize the image in any ways, but simply flip it in the x direction, and rotate it 90 degrees.
 You can also resize the image in the same operation, such as the following illustrates.
+Realize though, that the width and the height of the image, after rotating it 90 degrees, will have changed.
+The width after rotating your image 90 degrees will be its former height, and vice versa.

+Notice, at the current time, only angles of 90, 180 and 270 are supported for rotating the image.
+In the future, we might add up support for any angles, depending upon the needs from our users.

 ```
 p5.imaging.transform:~/thomas.jpg